mendesfsweden/milestone-project1/README.md

 A navigation bar is visible at all times, as the user scrolls down the page, collapsing on tablet screens and smaller into a button that extends vertically once clicked on.

+## Bugs

+### Background image on iOS devies

+Background images, when manipulated (e.g. position:fixed), do not work well on iOS devices.
+The images become too big for the screen so  can only be seen partially and with a terrible quality.
+Solution was based on another Github colaborator page - the link can be found at the bottom of this readme file in the Acknowledgments section.

 #### HTML/CSS Validation

 <a href="https://validator.w3.org/" target="_blank">W3C HTML Validator:<a/> Used it to check the site's HTML document markup validity and it's functionality.<br>